sionpixley/PolyNode/README.md

 # PolyNode

 PolyNode is a CLI tool that helps install and switch between multiple versions of Bun, Deno, and/or Node.js on the same device.
-It is compatible with Linux, macOS, and Windows.

 ## Supported operating systems and CPU architectures